Waterloo Bucks

-The Waterloo Bucks are a baseball team that plays in the Northwoods League, a collegiate summer baseball league.
+The Waterloo Bucks is a baseball team in Waterloo, Iowa.
+It is a member of the Northwoods League, a collegiate summer baseball league.
 Their home games are played at the Riverfront Stadium in Waterloo, Iowa.
-They were founded in 1995.
-They originally played in the South Division, but switched to the North Division in 2010.
+The team was founded in 1995, making them one of the longest continually operating teams in the NWL.

-On September 29, 2014, The Cedar Rapids Ball Club, Inc. announced that they had officially purchased and taken over operations of the team.
+On September 29, 2014, The Cedar Rapids Ball Club, Inc. announced that it had officially purchased and taken over operations of the team.
 The Cedar Rapids Ball Club, Inc. is also the owner of Cedar Rapids Kernels.

+Waterloo Bucks in MLB

+The following is a list of former Bucks who have played in Major League Baseball.